-- Lawn chemicals:

-- Cleaning agents;

-- Batteries;

 - Fire Extinguishers;

 - Fluorescent lamps; and

 - Household electronic items (computer monitors and televisions).

 HHW removal is eligible for FEMA reimbursement if the debris is a result of the storm and removed from publicly maintained property and roadways whose maintenance is the responsibility of the County.
 HHW should be collected separately and disposed of at an authorized facility.
 Collection of HHW can be conducted internally, or contracted out on a unit rate basis.